Terraplana: 2025–present: Natural and international acclaim

 On 11 March 2025, the band released their second studio album Natural by Balaclava Records, with global distribution via Flesh and Bone Records.
 It was produced and mixed by American musician JooJoo Ashworth, who was introduced to the band by fellow Brazilian-American artist Samira Winter.
 The album was recorded over two weeks in August 2024 at Nico's Studio in Curitiba.
 The lead single, "Charlie", was accompanied by a music video filmed in an amusement park in Curitiba.

 The album was described as a record that pushed beyond conventional shoegaze boundaries by Lucas Cassoli of Monkeybuzz.
-The album was reviewed positively by him and reviewers from Música Instantânea, Folha de S.Paulo, and the English-language outlet Stereogum, which named it "Album of the Week" during its release week and later ranked it 21st in the publication's list of "The 50 Best Albums of 2025 So Far", published on 2 June 2025.
+The album was reviewed positively by him and reviewers from Música Instantânea, Folha de S.Paulo, and the English-language outlet Stereogum, which named it "Album of the Week" during its release week.
 They performed at South by Southwest (SXSW) in Austin, Texas, in March 2025 and toured Argentina, with stops in Rosario and Buenos Aires.
 Terraplana also performed at the Coolritiba Festival on 17 May 2025.
-Terraplana was announced as part of the lineup for Lollapalooza Brazil 2026, scheduled to take place on March 20–22 at the Interlagos Circuit in São Paulo.
-The edition will feature 71 acts, both national and international, with headliners including Sabrina Carpenter, Tyler, the Creator, Lorde, Chappell Roan, Deftones, and Skrillex.
+Terraplana performed at Lollapalooza Brazil 2026 at the Interlagos Circuit in São Paulo, appearing on March 20 at the Samsung Galaxy stage.
+The edition featured 71 acts, both national and international, with headliners including Sabrina Carpenter, Tyler, the Creator, Lorde, Chappell Roan, Deftones, and Skrillex.